chazu/octree/README.md

 * implement reinsert method which handles collisions as events to be sent to the client (game) - these represent collisions between moving objects in the game space, therefore have relevance to the game state.
 First insertions are assumed to be required to not cause collisions.

-* Write method for whether child octant can contain sphere
-* Ensure that point radius is taken into account when splitting/inserting
-* Refactor insertion so that non-leaf nodes contain points which intersect with more than one child octant (see above)

 * Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
 * Speed test for large octree (size of solar system)
 * Test deferred insertion